List of unrelegated association football clubs: Historical considerations

 In Greece and Turkey, competitive football was organised in even smaller leagues.
-In both countries, city-leagues were the highest level for quite some time.
+In both countries, single-city leagues were the highest level for quite some time.
 In 1959, a unified Hellenic league was founded, and Olympiacos, Panathinaikos and PAOK have played in every season of it.
-However, there was a Panhellenic Championship from 1927 to 1959, a top-tier that connected the city-leagues, and titles won in that are considered valid and equal to the modern league by the Hellenic Football Federation.
-Beşiktaş, Fenerbahçe and Galatasaray were also in city-leagues before the unified Turkish league was founded in 1959, but there was no clear and undisputed top-flight like the Panhellenic Championship in Greece, and the Turkish Football Federation does not recognise pre-1956 titles, while the recognised Federation Cup from 1956 to 1958 was a knockout competition.
+However, there was a Panhellenic Championship from 1927 to 1959, a top tier that connected the city leagues, and titles won in that are considered valid and equal to the modern league by the Hellenic Football Federation.
+Turkish clubs Beşiktaş, Fenerbahçe and Galatasaray were in the Istanbul Football League before the unified Turkish league was founded in 1959, but there was no clear and undisputed top flight akin to the Panhellenic Championship; the Turkish Football Federation does not recognise pre-1956 titles such as those of the Turkish National Division, while the recognised Turkish Federation Cup from 1956 to 1958 was a knockout competition.

-In Russia, football too was first played at city-level.
-The St. Petersburg Football League was established in 1901, and its Moscovite counterpart followed in 1909.
+In Russia, football was also first played at city level.
+The St. Petersburg Football League was established in 1901, and its Muscovite counterpart followed in 1909.
 Many years later, in 1936, the Soviet Top League was formed.
-This competition ceased to exist when the Soviet Union fell, and new leagues were formed in the fifteen successor states.
+This competition ceased to exist with the dissolution of the Soviet Union, whereupon new national leagues formed in the fifteen successor states.
 As a result, many teams entered a top division for the first time in their history.
-In Estonia, for example, the new Meistriliiga was composed of clubs that never participated in the top flight before.
-As these are relatively new competitions, many clubs can claim to have never been relegated from the top-level, but only Dynamo Kyiv and Dinamo Tbilisi have always played at the highest possible level.
-On the other hand, Dynamo Moscow played in every season of the Soviet Top League but was relegated from the Russian Premier League in the 2015-16 season.
+In Estonia, for example, the new Meistriliiga was composed of clubs that never participated in the top flight of Soviet Union football.
+As these are relatively new competitions, many clubs can claim to have never been relegated from the top level, but only FC Dynamo Kyiv in Ukraine and FC Dinamo Tbilisi in Georgia have always played at the highest possible level.
+On the other hand, FC Dynamo Moscow played in every season of the Soviet Top League but was relegated from the Russian Premier League in the 2015-16 season.